PlanSnapper

 Tiny homes (typically under 400 square feet) face real mortgage financing challenges.
 The main barrier isn't always square footage, it's often whether the structure is classified as real property (site-built or on a permanent foundation) vs. personal property (on wheels or not permanently affixed).

 A site-built tiny home on a permanent foundation can be appraised and financed.
 The appraiser must find comparable sales, comment on marketability, and address any habitability standards.
 This is genuinely difficult in most markets because there are very few comparable sales for properties this small.
+For a full breakdown of GLA rules, zoning codes, and financing options specific to this property type, see tiny house square footage rules.

 Tiny homes on wheels are not real estate, they're chattel.
 Conventional mortgage products don't apply.
 Buyers finance them through personal loans, RV loans, or specialty lenders.